vsrinivas/fuchsia/docs/kernel_cmdline.md

 Set the log flags for a driver.
 Flags are one or more comma-separated values which must be preceeded by a "+" (in which case that flag is enabled) or a "-" (in which case that flag is disabled).
-The textual constants "error", "info", "trace", "spew", "debug1", "debug2", "debug3", and "debug4" may be used, and they map to the corresponding bits in DDK_LOG_... in `ddk/debug.h` The default log flags for a driver is "error" and "info".
+The textual constants "error", "warn", "info", "trace", "spew", "debug1", "debug2", "debug3", and "debug4" may be used, and they map to the corresponding bits in DDK_LOG_... in `ddk/debug.h` The default log flags for a driver is "error", "warn", and "info".

 Individual drivers may define their own log flags beyond the eight mentioned above.